23 Ways to Make Money With a Cargo Van

 4. Uship

 Uship operates a shipping marketplace that connects businesses and individuals needing delivery services with drivers.
-There are many opportunities to make money with a cargo van through Uship.
-According to their website, a new shipment gets posted every 30 seconds.
+Uship offers many opportunities to make money with a cargo van.
+According to their website, a new shipment is posted every 30 seconds.

-After you create your free profile on Uship, you can browse through the listings of shipping loads and bid on jobs.
-Each listing has delivery details about the job, like time frame, weight, and cargo dimensions.
+After you create your free profile on Uship, you can browse the shipping load listings and bid on jobs.
+Each listing has delivery details, such as a time frame, weight, and cargo dimensions.

 5. Truckstop.com

-Truckstop.com operates a load board for cargo vans to help you find loads for transport posted by vetted trustworthy brokers.
-In addition to their online tools, they have a mobile app you can use to find high-paying loads from your mobile phone.
+Truckstop.com operates a load board for cargo vans to help you find loads for transport posted by vetted, trustworthy brokers.
+In addition to its online tools, Truckstop.com has a mobile app to find high-paying loads from your phone.

 6. Work as a Contract Courier